Fitted For Wireless: World War II

 FFW was the first term to be used and was applied to radio vehicles during World War II.
 Vehicle mounted wireless equipment early in the war was typically the Wireless Set No. 9 or No. 11, but after introduction in 1941, the No. 19 quickly became the standard set.
 This was a large, heavy, valve set, requiring a large power supply from heavy lead-acid batteries.
-A typical radio vehicle at this period would be a Bedford MW light truck of 8cwt or 15cwt capacity.
+A typical radio vehicle at this period would be a Bedford MW light truck of 8 -Lcwt or 15 -Lcwt capacity.
 In its FFW configuration, this might be equipped with two No. 19 sets, one low-power operating alone and one high-power set equipped with an additional Amplifier RF No. 2.
 These sets were arranged on a fitted desk across the body of the truck, with four or eight 6 V lead-acid batteries beneath.

 Wartime sets generally required a 6 V or 12 V supply, and batteries were charged by a small petrol-engined charging set (generator) of 300 W, often the 'Chorehorse' type.
 When in use, this generator was carried out of the vehicle on a carrying frame and placed on the ground outside.
 The vehicle's own engine and lighting batteries were separate.
 Some vehicles were fitted with additional radio charging dynamos driven from a gearbox PTO.
 Later in the war, 24 V vehicles began to appear, firstly US-supplied armoured vehicles, further complicating the wireless supply considerations.
-In the case of the 19 set, a composite power supply that allowed 12 V, two-wire 24 V and 3-wire (i.e. 0 - 12 - 24 V) systems was introduced.
+In the case of the 19 set, a composite power supply that allowed 12 V, two-wire 24 V and 3-wire (i.e. 0–12–24 V) systems was introduced.
 This power supply also contained a vibrator type HT section so that the receiver section of the set could be run more economically.

 The largest of these World War II FFW vehicles were the 3-ton command vehicles on lorry chassis and the 6×6 AEC armoured command vehicle.
 These were built for the use of staff officers and carried map tables, several telephones and other equipment, with space for a senior officer and his staff in command.
 As well as No. 19 sets, they also carried the high power and long range transmitter Wireless Sender BC-610.
 In this case they still carried the small 300 W charging set, but also a 3 kW generator set, usually an American-made Onan.
 Most radio use would be made when established as a temporary headquarters with long-wire aerials rigged, in which case the generator set would be used dismounted.
 When on the move, or during the course of a battle, the low-power radios could still be used from batteries, with vertical whip aerials.
 The small charging set could be used to recharge these, with less effort and also less noise to give away a position.